 Research has shown increased levels of understanding, relationship-building and reduced levels of prejudice based on the contact hypothesis theory.
-For more information on how to participate, please contact the Office of Inclusive Excellence.
+For more information on how to participate, please contact the Division of Inclusive Excellence.

 Events throughout the year celebrate our diverse community.
 They include:

-- Umoja Welcome and Graduation Ceremonies — Umoja, which is the Swahili word for unity, celebrates students of color entering and leaving the Susquehanna community.
+Umoja Welcome and Graduation Stoling Ceremonies — Umoja, which is the Swahili word for unity, celebrates students of color entering and leaving the Susquehanna community.

-- MLK Week — We commemorate the legacy of The Reverend Dr. Martin Luther King, Jr. annually in a weeklong celebration including a Winter Convocation, a day of service and a chapel service that is open to the public.
+MLK Week — We commemorate the legacy of The Rev. Dr. Martin Luther King Jr. annually in a weeklong celebration including a Winter Convocation, a day of service and a chapel service that is open to the public.

-- Lavender Graduation — This event honors lesbian, gay, bisexual, transgender, queer and ally students by acknowledging their achievements and contributions.
+Lavender Graduation Cording Ceremony — This event honors lesbian, gay, bisexual, transgender, queer and ally students by acknowledging their achievements and contributions.

-- Non-Discrimination Statement — We do not discriminate against any person on the basis of race, color, religion, national or ethnic origin, ancestry, age, sex, sexual orientation, gender identity or expression, disability, veteran status, or any other legally protected status.
+We do not discriminate against any person on the basis of race, color, religion, national or ethnic origin, ancestry, age, sex, sexual orientation, gender identity or expression, disability, veteran status or any other legally protected status.

 Report if you or someone you know experienced an incident of bias.